JOURNEY TO FREEDOM

 SCRIPTURE PRINCIPLE: Be on the alert, stand firm in the faith, act like men, be strong.

 I Corinthians 16:13

 We also need to be on the alert for temptations that come from inside of ourselves.
-We are more vulnerable to temptations when our thoughts are selfish, self-piteous, envious, cynical, resentful, judgmental, hostile, or prideful.
+We are more vulnerable to temptations when our thoughts are selfish, self-piteous, envious, cynical, resentful, judgmental, hostile towards others, or prideful.
 We are more vulnerable to temptations when we are feeling fatigue, fear, anger, shame, humiliation, sadness, loneliness, or low self-esteem, or are recalling painful memories.
 How are we to resist the thoughts and feelings that lead to temptations before which we feel totally overwhelmed and weak?

 Faith tells us the truth.
 Faith teaches us to discern the difference between truth and lies.
 Faith resists the lies that were injected into our minds at a vulnerable age in circumstances of fear, trauma, shame, humiliation, helplessness, pain, and attacks on our self-esteem.
 Faith in God’s truth teaches us discernment.
 Faith in God’s truth gives us power against the lies that have weakened us for so long.

 Painful memories reinforce the language of Hell.
 Children are told lies.
 Children are given mixed messages.
 They are told one thing one day and told the opposite hours or days later, are required to agree in each instance, and are forbidden to confront the inconsistencies.
 Children are manipulated, often with guilt and shame, into believing lies.
 Children are deceived and tricked into ungodly behavior instead of being taught what is right.
 Authority abuses power to meet its own desires rather than using power to protect children and teach them right from wrong.